Enga Paappa: Production

 Enga Paappa was produced and directed by B. R. Panthulu under his own company Padmini Pictures, while Dada Mirasi wrote the story and Ma.
 Ra wrote the dialogues.
 The cinematography was handled by V. Ramamurthy, and the editing by R. Devarajan edited the film.
 Audiography was handled by T. N. Rangaswami, and Thangappan for choreography.
 Shooting took place at Vauhini Studios.

 Soundtrack

 The music of the film was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 One of the songs, "Naan Pottal Theriyum", attained popularity.

 Release and reception

-Enga Paappa was released on 8 July 1966.
-The film attained popularity due to its unconventional storyline, and Shakila's portrayal of Mangalam was well-received by viewers.
+Enga Paappa was released on 8 July 1966, and distributed by Vijayasri.
+The film attained popularity due to its unconventional storyline, and Shakila's portrayal of Mangalam was well received by viewers.
 It was also a commercial success.
 However, Kalki wrote that while the film was trying to please everyone, it was not heart touching.